 Arrange asparagus in one direction and use some asparagus not wrapped.

 You can see the prosciutto on the bottom gets nice and crispy.
 Serve at room temperature.

-Cut into wedges, serve with crusty bread, for brunch, lunch, dinner or take on a picnic.
+Cut into prosciutto wrapped asparagus frittata into wedges, serve with crusty bread, for brunch, lunch, dinner or take on a picnic.

 - 10-12 Eggs

 - 12 Asparagus stems with ends trimmed, cut in different heights to fit size of the pan

 - 12-15 slices of prosciutto, sliced very thinly

 - Extra virgin oil

 - ¼ cup parmigiano reggiano